 Analysis of the various categories from the participants' perspective

 The Financial Times (FT) Executive MBA (EMBA) Ranking is without a doubt one of the most prestigious MBA rankings in the world.
-Every year, leading business schools worldwide eagerly await the ranking’s publication in November.
+Every year, leading business schools worldwide eagerly await the ranking’s publication.
 To them, it is all about making the list – the higher up, the better.
 But what kind of conclusions can MBA students derive from the most important global MBA ranking?
 How can they interpret the various categories?
-Prof. Barbara Stöttinger, Dean of the WU Executive Academy, provides a short analysis of the FT EMBA Ranking on the occasion of the most recent publication on November 18, 2019.
+Prof. Barbara Stöttinger, Dean of the WU Executive Academy, provides a short analysis of the FT EMBA Ranking on the occasion of the most recent publication.

-The Financial Times EMBA Ranking is based on an elaborate process thoroughly examining 16 criteria, primarily focusing on graduates’ salary and career development, diversity of the business school as well as research and CSR.
-The various criteria are differently weighted, and the majority of the data (55%) is collected from alumni.
-The remaining data, mainly quantitative data on participants, faculty members, program contents, and research activities (45%), are provided by the business schools.
+The Financial Times EMBA Ranking is based on an elaborate process thoroughly examining 17+1 criteria, primarily focusing on graduates’ salary and career development, diversity of the business school as well as research and CSR.
+The various criteria are differently weighted, and the majority of the data is collected from alumni.
+The remaining data, mainly quantitative data on participants, faculty members, program contents, and research activities, are provided by the business schools.
+This year, a new category was introduced: the carbon footprint of the business school.
 But what kind of information can MBA students draw from the individual categories, and are there interesting insights to be gained that are accessible only at second glance?

 For the ranking, the FT only considers business schools that are accredited by AACSB or EQUIS.
 What is more, the program must be cohort-based, with students enrolling and graduating together, and have at least 30 graduates each year.
 The Financial Times ranks the Executive MBA programs according to the following criteria:

-Weight – 20% each: the first two alumni-related criteria are the average salary three years after graduation and the salary increase in comparison to the pre-MBA salary.
+Weight – 16% and 17%: the first two alumni-related criteria are the average salary three years after graduation and the salary increase in comparison to the pre-MBA salary.
 For the salary increase, both the absolute increase and the increase relative to the pre-MBA salary are taken into account.
 The salaries are converted into US dollars.

-FACT: this weighting of the salary criteria amounting to 40% of the total ranking makes it increasingly harder for business schools from Europe and CEE to compete with their Asian counterparts.
+FACT: this weighting of the salary criteria amounting to 33% of the total ranking makes it increasingly harder for business schools from Europe and CEE to compete with their Asian counterparts.
 At first glance, this makes perfect sense.
 But at second glance, this also means that, for instance, European schools cannot compete with salary increases beyond 100% for alumni of Chinese elite universities and thus face a grave competitive disadvantage that is very difficult to compensate even with excellent results in the other categories.
 So with regard to salary, the Financial Times ranking paints a slightly one-dimensional picture as a certain rank does not necessarily denote a program’s quality.
+Compared with the previous year, however, adjustments have been made here, as these two categories were previously weighted at a total of 40%.

 FACT: see “work experience.”